ttmt1996/ttmt1996/README.md

 - 👋 Hi, I’m Thu
-- 👀 I’m interested in product analytics and social science
+- 👀 I’m interested in business intelligence, product analytics and social science
 - 🌱 I’m currently learning R programming and want to practice by doing some personal projects

 <!---